-We are offering up to 28,571,429 shares of our Common Stock and accompanying warrants to purchase up to 28,571,429 shares of Common Stock at an assumed combined public offering price of \$0.28 per share.
-We are also offering pre-funded warrants to those purchasers whose purchase of shares of our Common Stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of Common Stock following the consummation of this offering in lieu of the shares of Common Stock that would result in such excess ownership.
+We are offering shares of our Common Stock and accompanying warrants to purchase up to shares of Common Stock at an assumed combined public offering price of \$ per share (the last reported sale of our Common Stock on Nasdaq on June 13, 2023).
+We are also offering prefunded warrants to those purchasers whose purchase of shares of our Common Stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of Common Stock following the consummation of this offering in lieu of the shares of Common Stock that would result in such excess ownership.
 For each pre-funded warrant we sell, the number of shares of Common Stock we sell in this offering will be decreased on a one-for-one basis.
 Each share of our Common Stock (or pre-funded warrant in lieu of a share of Common Stock) is being sold together with a five-year warrant to purchase one share of our Common Stock.
 The shares of our Common Stock and related warrant will be issued separately.
 We are also registering the shares of Common Stock issuable from time to time upon exercise of the pre-funded warrants and the warrants offered hereby.